Jamill-hallak/Secure-Random-Number-Generation/README.md

 To run the Mult smart contract unit tests using Hardhat, follow these steps:

-1.Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-2.Open a terminal window and navigate to the project directory.
+2. Open a terminal window and navigate to the project directory.
-3.Run npm install to install the required dependencies.
+3. Run npm install to install the required dependencies.
-4.To run the unit tests, run npx hardhat test.
+4. To run the unit tests, run npx hardhat test.
-5.You should see the test results in your terminal window.
+5. You should see the test results in your terminal window.

 # Contributing
 Contributions to the Mult smart contract are welcome.
 To contribute, you can fork the project, make your changes, and submit a pull request.
 Please ensure that your changes follow the coding standards and do not introduce any vulnerabilities or bugs.